-c) Allowance for Funds Used During Construction (AFUDC): AFUDC represents the estimated costs of financing construction projects and is computed using the District's long-term borrowing rate.
-With the adoption of GASB Statement No. 89 in 2020, the District no longer calculates and capitalizes AFUDC.
-In 2019, the allowance totaled \$291,545 and was capitalized as part of the cost of the project and reflected as a reduction of interest expense.

-- d) Restricted Assets: In accordance with bond resolutions, related agreements, and laws, separate restricted accounts have been established.
+- c) Allowance for Funds Used During Construction (AFUDC): AFUDC represents the estimated costs of financing construction projects and is computed using the District's long-term borrowing rate.
+With the adoption of GASB Statement No. 89 in 2020, the District no longer calculates and capitalizes AFUDC as part of the cost of the project and reflected as a reduction of interest expense. - d) Restricted Assets: In accordance with bond resolutions, related agreements, and laws, separate restricted accounts have been established.
 These assets are restricted for specific uses including bond reserve and capital additions and are classified as current or noncurrent assets, as appropriate.
 When both restricted and unrestricted resources are available for use, it is the District's practice to use restricted resources first, then unrestricted resources as needed.
-In the restricted net position amount, the unspent bond proceeds and the portion of debt attributable to those proceeds were included in the calculation. - e) Cash and Cash Equivalents: For purposes of the statement of cash flows, the District considers all short-term highly liquid investments with a maturity of three-months or less when purchased to be cash equivalents. - f) Accounts Receivable: Receivables are considered past due after 20 days and are written off 210 days after the respective billing dates.
+In the restricted net position amount, the unspent bond proceeds and the portion of debt attributable to those proceeds were included in the calculation.

+- e) Cash and Cash Equivalents: For purposes of the Statement of Cash Flows, the District considers all short-term highly liquid investments with a maturity of three-months or less when purchased to be cash equivalents. - f) Accounts Receivable: Receivables are considered past due after 20 days and are written off 210 days after the respective billing dates.
 The percentage-of-sales allowance method is used to estimate uncollectible accounts.
 The reserve is then reviewed for adequacy against an aging schedule of accounts receivable.
 Accounts deemed uncollectible are transferred to the provision for uncollectible accounts on a monthly basis.
-Due to the COVID-19 pandemic restrictions and moratorium on disconnects for nonpayment, the District increased its reserve for uncollectible accounts.
-The reserve for uncollectible accounts totaled \$969,499 and \$489,501 in 2020 and 2019, respectively. - g) Other Receivables: Other receivables include a Rural Economic Development Revolving Fund, which was established during 2008 pursuant to RCW 82.16.0491.
+COVID-19 pandemic restrictions and moratorium on disconnects for nonpayment were in place until September 30, 2021.
+During this time the District increased its reserve for uncollectible accounts.
+The reserve for uncollectible accounts totaled \$1,342,666 and \$969,499 in 2021 and 2020, respectively. - g) Other Receivables: Other receivables include a Rural Economic Development Revolving Fund, which was established during 2008 pursuant to RCW 82.16.0491.
 The District contributed to the fund in 2008 and 2009.
 Each contribution to the fund was partially offset by a public utility tax credit.
 The District appointed Benton-Franklin Council of Governments to oversee and direct activities of the fund.
-The District does not have a reserve for uncollectible accounts related to Other Receivables as it expects to fully collect these amounts.
+The District does not have a reserve for uncollectible accounts related to Other Receivables as it expects to fully collect these amounts. - h) Inventories: Inventories are valued at average cost. - i) Derivative Instruments: The District follows GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments.
+Subject to certain exceptions, GASB Statement No. 53 requires every derivative instrument be recorded on the statement of net position as an asset or liability measured at its fair value, and changes in the derivative instrument's fair value be recognized in earnings unless such derivative instruments meet specific hedge accounting criteria to be determined as effective.
+Effective hedges qualify for hedge accounting and such changes in fair values are deferred.